Sonar-Demos/cpp-demo/README.md

 TODO: # * A stylistic code smell

-Additionally, we have a security hotspot on the main branch:
+Additionally, we have a security hotspot on the `main` branch:

 TODO: # * ???

-When setting up CI-based analysis, import of code coverage will be done by default (in the "enable-ci-analysis" branch).
+When setting up CI-based analysis, import of code coverage will be done by default (in the `enable-ci-analysis` branch).

 To demo SonarLint you can also clone this project to show the issues in SonarLint.
 Some of the issues have quick fixes for them.